yongchristophertang/report-storage/README.md

 # report-storage
 report-storage is a [TestNG](http://testng.org) plugin which can be used to submit testing results to a user-defined remote storage case by case, with some case marking features as well.

+This is a branch version target for iFlyTek internal use.

 Note: report-storage requires a JAVA SE 1.8 or above environment to run.

 ## Download